lorenzog/python_playground/urlshortn/README.md

  * The second method uses a producer/consumer pattern with a pool of unique URLs

+The code is not meant to be a fully featured URL shortener, as much as a PoC to see which method is faster.

 Usage:

     $ python shortn.py random 10000